 My husband and I liken her skin to that of a snake.
 Every two or three hours she sheds her skin.

 Everywhere she goes, she leaves a little trail behind.
-She’s unique and she’s great.
+She’s unique and special like that.

 Harper still makes visits to Seattle Children’s for occupational therapy and physical therapy to help with minor delays she still has with movement, but she’s made tremendous progress.
 Cognitively she has no delays, and eventually she should be able to catch up with her peers.